mlewand/blog.mlewandowski.com/_posts/2017-03-31-Debugging-Karma-tests-with-VSCode.md

 All right, so in order to get this going we'll need three things:

+1. (Obiously) VSCode installed on our desktop.
 1. (Obviously) a project using Karma.
-1. VSCode installed on our desktop.
 1. [debugger-for-chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.

+### VSCode Installation

+You can grab your installation file at [Visual Studio Code](https://code.visualstudio.com/) home page.

 ### Karma Project